 In early 2010, the Town Council authorized our attorneys to suggest a settlement agreement to the opposing parties; namely, that the Town would acquire Toll's interest in the Meadow subject to M-NCPPC's public easement.
 After negotiations and draft revisions, the agreement was approved by all parties.
 At a Town Meeting on September 15, 2010, residents voted to modify the Town's annual budget to increase the limitation on total expenditures by \$100,000 for the purpose of acquiring the LOS property.
 On September 17, 2010, the Town, Toll, and M-NCPPC signed an agreement that provided for the Town to purchase Toll's fee simple interest in the Meadow for the total sum of \$100,000 and acknowledged the existing 2007 Deed of Dedication (easement) from Toll to M-NCPPC.
 The closing occurred on October 4, 2010, and a stipulation of dismissal to conclude the litigation was filed with the Circuit Court on October 6, 2010.
 The Town now owns the Meadow and has the legal right to object to any substantial change in the future use of the property.
-M-NCPPC has an easement and has agreed to provide maintenance for the Meadow in coordination with the Town.
-The Town's future goal includes annexation of the Meadow, now known as the "Washington Grove Meadow Conservation Park."
+M-NCPPC has an easement and has agreed to provide maintenance for the Meadow, now known as the "Washington Grove Meadow Conservation Park."